bertdida/twitter-quote-scraper/README.md

 ## Installation

-1. Download and extract the [zip file](https://github.com/bertdida/TwitterQuoteScraper/archive/master.zip) or use Git to clone the repository.
+1. Download and extract the [zip file](https://github.com/bertdida/TwitterQuoteScraper/archive/master.zip) or use Git to clone this repository.
 2. Inside the directory open a terminal and run `pipenv install`.

-## Setup

-### Google spreadsheet

-1. Login on your Google account and create a spreadsheet.
-2. On the top menu click View > Freeze > 1 row.
-3. Insert Author, Phrase, and URL on each column of the first row.
-4. Rename the first sheet to the desired Twitter handle you want to scrape (may or may not start with @ character).

-### Codebase

-1. Within the `creds` folder, update `google.json` and `twitter.json` with your Google service account and Twitter keys respectively.
-2. Open `app.py` and edit `SPREADSHEET_ID` with your Google spreadsheet's id.
-3. Go back to the spreadsheet and give a Can Edit access to the `client_email` you'll find inside `creds/google.json`.

-## Usage

-From the terminal run the following commands:

-1. `pipenv shell`
-2. `python app.py`

-## Tested Twitter handles
+## Tested Twitter accounts

 | Twitter handle                                          | Date of testing | Total tweets | Total quotes |
 | ------------------------------------------------------- | --------------- | ------------ | ------------ |